Plantlyfe/Plantlyfe/README.md

 ## Background
 I’m a networking and automation enthusiast with over eight years of experience in telecommunications, a CCNA certification, and a strong track record in enterprise troubleshooting and process optimization.
-In my current role, I lead a team of 8–11 analysts, ensuring smooth operations for hundreds of client locations while maintaining strict SLAs in a fast-paced, high-pressure environment.
+In my current role, I have lead a team of 8–11 analysts, ensuring smooth operations for hundreds of client locations while maintaining strict SLAs in a fast-paced, high-pressure environment.

 I thrive on solving complex problems and finding ways to work smarter, not harder.
 I have a passion for automation, constantly looking for ways to streamline repetitive tasks.
-For example using Power Automate, I developed a substitute ticketing system for my department to use during company system outages.
-This reduced manual workload, improved accountability, and increased visibility for daily assignments, ultimately enhancing service efficiency for our clients.
+For example using Power Automate, I developed a substitute ticketing system for my department to use during system outages.
+I have Created Custom SharePoint pages to consolidate department resources into a single internal website, improving accessibility to troubleshooting guides, documentation, and key tools.
+While leveraging Power Automate and Sharepoint List for dynamic viewing and reporting.
+Utilized by 60+ team members daily.
+With a strong focus to reduced manual workload, improve accountability, and increased visibility for daily assignments, ultimately enhancing service efficiency for our clients.

+I have created Created Custom internal website to consolidate department resources, improving accessibility to troubleshooting guides, documentation, and key tools.
+Utilized by 60+ team members daily.
+Leveraged Power Automate and Sharepoint List for dynamic viewing and reporting.

 Beyond my professional work, I’ve built a home lab to replicate enterprise networking environments, where I configure and troubleshoot VLANs, DHCP, SNMP, Virtual Machines, Active Directory - Group Policy, etc. This hands-on approach has strengthened my problem-solving skills and reinforced my ability to optimize network infrastructures.